Everything A-Frame Campers And Six Good Brands To Choose From

 This might mean you cannot get a super thick mattress to replace the icky one that might have come with your A-frame (or an RV mattress topper might not fit).

-The mattress could be as thin as it is because it won't fit otherwise (don't forget to factor in the thickness of your bedding).
+The mattress could be as thin as it is because it won't fit otherwise (don't forget to factor in the thickness of your travel trailer bedding).

 Measure well before you order a pop up camper mattress replacement!